olilanz/RooCode-Local-Evaluation/README.md

 PARAMETER num_predict 12000
 ```

 During testing, though I noticed that from time to time portions of the original code file were missing - especially on larger refactorings.
-Bumping the `num_predict` parameter up to 12000 seemd to fix the problem for me.
+Bumping the `num_predict` parameter up to 12000 seemed to fix the problem for me.
 The issue was that Ollama's default configuration seems to have limited the length of the result message, which caused the code file to be truncated.
 Adding the parameter to teh model file gave it the length that was needed for my code file.

 ### Roo Code system prompt

-I did infact run into severe limitations with the context, which is why I decided to simplify Roo Code's system prompt.
+I did in fact run into severe limitations with the context, which is why I decided to simplify Roo Code's system prompt.
 I roughly went through it, and removed all references to MCP servers, as well as anything related to mode switching.
 This seemed to stabilize the performance significantly.

 Though I was seeing issues with tool-calling, and the model outputted the refactored code in the assistant prompt, instead actually applying the changes.
-The following assitions to the system prompt did make it work for a few times.
+The following additions to the system prompt did make it work for me.
 Though, I some more tuning would definitely help making it stable:

 ```quote